rsbaher1/ENSF619.2-RSVP_Module/README.md

    - Using npm install the following packages: firebase-functions, firebase-admin, firebase-tools, firebaseui, express, cors, babel-eslint@8.2.6, eslint@4.19.1, body-parser, dotenv.
      - Install everything at once: `npm install dotenv body-parser firebase-functions express cors firebase-admin firebase-tools  babel-eslint@8.x eslint@4.x`
    - cd into the root folder then the functions folder and run `npm install`
-   - TODO: Run `` to start the server.
+   - Run `npm run serve` to start the server.
    - TODO: In the test folder you can find Postman files, upload to your Postman App to ensure the module is working.

+---
+>  ### Contributing
+>  Please see CONTRIBUTING.md for guidelines on contributing to this project, submitting feature requests, issues, and even suggestions on improving the README.md and CONTRIBUTING.md.
 ---
 ### Licensing
 This project is licensed under the MIT license and is copyright Regina Baher.
 Please see LICENSE for the full license.